DataMindCzPrivate/Component_documentation/readme.md

 ### PREDICTIVE RFM SEGMENTATION – WHAT IT IS
 Prediction and segmentation model that separates good from the bad customers, based on transactional data.
 RFM stands for recency, frequency and monetary, but we provide much more: prediction of future value and future probability of purchase based on current transactions.

+You can watch also our walkthrough video for this component here: https://www.youtube.com/watch?v=YGyhfCxdt-4

 ### WHAT DO YOU NEED = INPUT DATA

 Transactional table with *at least 17 months of current history following attributes (columns) in csv or txt*:
 Following structure, order of columns and their format are crucial for successful run of the component. **Make sure your data follow the prescription:**